-Eric Smit Eric Smit has a Master's degree in Electrical engineering, with a specialization in aerospace systems.
-He was introduced with space systems during his bachelor's study, where he worked on the transmitter for the Delfi-C3 satellite.
-T-Minus T- MINUS ENGINEERING Ana Baltazar Mechatronics engineer with a MSc. in Space Studies.
+Charalampia Lagou Software Engineer part of the SES's Operations Architecture Team, she has majored in Geographical Information Systems & Cartography, Photogrammetry at ETH Zurich.
+She is also Advisory Board member @DjangoGirls and a volunteer @GirlsInTech Luxembourg SES Satellites SES Ana Baltazar Mechatronics engineer with a MSc. in Space Studies.
 Involved in the design and implementation of Electrical Power Subsystems, where she designs the components needed to operate prototypes and the later system that will integrate all of them.
-MaanaElectric $M \triangle A N \triangle E E E C T R$ Jan Thoemel Expert in very small satellites also known as CubeSats, he works at the University of Luxembourg where he researches how to improve small satellites and how to use them for scientific and business purposes Uni Luxembourg INTERDISCIPLINARY SPACE MASTER
+MaanaElectric $M \Delta N \Delta N \Delta E = E E C T R C$ Jan Thoemel Expert in very small satellites also known as CubeSats, he works at the University of Luxembourg where he researches how to improve small satellites and how to use them for scientific and business purposes Uni Luxembourg INTERDISCIPLINARY SPACE MASTER